ImYoshiNim/Create-A-Token_Buenaventura/README.md

 }

 ```
-The full program can accessed in the .sol file that is included in this repository
+The full program can accessed in the .sol file that is included in this repository. (file is named: Buenaventura_myToken.sol)

 To compile the code, navigate to the "Solidity Compiler" tab in the left-hand side of the sidebar.
 Ensure the "Compiler" version is set to "0.8.18", and then click the "Compile Name_myToken.sol" button.